 No matter how severe your deformity is, the way you perceive it mentally is what matters the most.

 You can have an extremely hollow chest and feel secure and confident about it.

-Vice versa, you can have a slight dent in the chest that can make you insecure and anxious.
+Vice versa, you can have a slight dent in the chest, and that can make you insecure and anxious.